In the photograph, my father is wearing a white shirt,

 Onyinye: gift, offering, the child herself,

-the name a prayer folded into sound.
+the name a prayer folds into sound.

 I do not remember my father’s voice,